-Figure 1.
-Schematic diagram of the analytic study sample

 Outcome

-Respondents who have ever heard of AIDS were asked 9 HIV knowledge and awareness related questions in 2012 and 2019 MICS survey and 10 questions were asked in 2006 MICS survey where for each of the question, 1 was assigned for the correct answer and 0 was coded for the ‘wrong’ or ‘don’t know’ one.
+Respondents who have ever heard of AIDS were asked 9 HIV knowledge and awareness related questions in 2012 and 2019 MICS survey and 10 questions were asked in 2006 MICS survey (Table 1).
+Where for each of the question, 1 was assigned for the correct answer and 0 was coded for the ‘wrong’ or ‘don’t know’ one.
 No deductions were done for any incorrect answer.
-Based on the summation of the scores, knowledge score was prepared which was used the outcome variable.
+Based on the summation of the scores, knowledge and awareness score was prepared which was used the outcome variable.
 In 2006 MICS survey, median was taken as 8 whereas medians were taken as 5 and 6 for 2012 and 2019 MICS survey.
-This had a possible range of 0 to 10, whereby higher scores indicated greater knowledge of HIV.
+This had a possible range of 0 to 10, whereby higher scores indicated greater knowledge and awareness of HIV.
 Finally, scores greater than or equals to the median23 were assigned to ‘High score’ category and the rest scores were treated as to fall in the category, ‘Low score’24.

 Covariates